By Dave Raffo

 IBM and Sun StorageTek also offer native tape encryption for their high-end tape libraries.
 These libraries are used almost exclusively by large enterprises.

-hard drives can make encryption ubiquitous although it's relatively early days for this
+Self-encrypting hard drives can make encryption ubiquitous although it's relatively early days for this technology.

 Data security is one of the frequently mentioned hurdles to implementing cloud storage and cloud backup, because moving data to the cloud means trusting it to an outside organization.
 Businesses are advised to investigate their provider's security methods before storing their data with a third-party.
 Security concerns range from physical security (how well is the cloud provider's data center protected), to its encryption policies and whether it supports secure user protocols such as SSL, TLS or SSH.